shelly-hub/belly-button-challenge/README.md

 - Can only be used in major popular Browsers such as Google Chrome

 ## Project Method
+The Javascript code is under "app.js" within static file

 Dataset given is in Json format.Javascript D3 library is to be used to open the JSON link.

 JSON link: